Are you trying to control everything?

 Let go by delaying your need to control.

 Whenever you have the urge to control something or someone, let it go by delaying.
 For example, if your kids have made a mess in his room, don’t instantaneously react to them by asking them to pick up the stuff.
 Let it be messy for a moment.
 Delay your need to control.
 You can always ask them to clean up later.
-But just for the moment, let go your need to control and see how you feel.
+But just for the moment, let go of your need to control and see how you feel.

 Most people will discover their urge to control diminishes when they do that.